whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/guide-to-ifttt.md

 EDIT: Finally doing so is spaming applets fails in IFTTT so this is probably not a good idea ⏤ by *Khelddit* (↑ 1/ ↓ 0)

-#### Thanks for explaining the filter code.
-I wanted a notification to let me know once my wife is on the way back from work (when she is about ten min eta to my workplace) to fetch me from my workplace.
-But I want the notification only in the evening as she passes by the road on the way to work too.
+#### Thanks for Explaining the Filter Code.
+I Wanted a Notification to Let Me Know once My Wife is on the way back from Work (when She is about Ten Min Eta to My workplace) to Fetch Me from My Workplace.
+But I want the Notification only in the Evening as She Passes by the Road on the way to Work Too

-#### Unfortunately the google sheet triggers can be quite unreliable.
-Sometimes, within a min it can give me a notifcation, sometimes up to 15 min, no notification. ⏤ by *sliko45* (↑ 1/ ↓ 0)
+#### Unfortunately the Google Sheet Triggers Can Be Quite Unreliable.
+Sometimes, within a Min it Can Give Me a Notifcation, Sometimes up to 15 Min, no Notification. ⏤ by *sliko45* (↑ 1/ ↓ 0)

-#### Slow clap. ⏤ by *givemethatflute* (↑ -1/ ↓ 0)
+#### Slow Clap. ⏤ by *givemethatflute* (↑ -1/ ↓ 0)

-#### This is so good!
-I've made one to turn on my phone charger if I'm home and the battery is low, and turn it off again when the battery hits 80% (to reduce battery cycling). ⏤ by *Dan4096* (↑ 1/ ↓ 0
+#### This is so Good!
+I've Made One to Turn on My Phone Charger if I'm home and the Battery is Low, and Turn it off Again when the Battery Hits 80% (to Reduce Battery cycling). ⏤ by *Dan4096* (↑ 1/ ↓ 0

 #article #ifttt